Aarhus University Seal

 Selection criteria

-Please note that grades obtained after the time of application cannot be included in the assessment of grade level.
+Please note that grades achieved after the application deadline are not included in the grade point average (GPA).

 Programme structure